nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 # What is the Ranked 2v2 gamemode?

 Trackmania offers a skill-based Ranked matchmaking mode open to all players.
-Matches are played in a tweaked version of the TM World Tour gamemode, with a points limit of 10.
+Matches are played in a tweaked version of the Trackmania World Tour gamemode, with a points limit of 10.

 You can either queue solo or with up to another player.
 When enabled, you can use voice chat to communicate with your teammate.